 To put it straightforwardly, is post-1870s economics infused by 'methodological individualism' or is it not?
-Our authors repeatedly suggest that it is.3 But they also seem to concede the arguments of Arrow (1994) and myself that 'methodological individualism' is never found in 'a pure form ... in practice' because of 'the necessity of taking something social as given in the first instance'.
+Like others, our authors repeatedly suggest that it is.
+But Fine and Milonakis also seem to concede the arguments of Arrow (1994) and myself that 'methodological individualism' is never found in 'a pure form ... in practice' because of 'the necessity of taking something social as given in the first instance'.
 By citing Arrow and myself (significantly without any criticism or rebuttal), our authors seem to accept that the 'pure' form of methodological individualism (invoking explanations in terms of individuals alone) is impossible.

 This is such a major concession that it would imply that adequate explanations of social phenomena must always and unavoidably be in terms of both individuals and 'something social'.
-This would be such an impure version of methodological individualism that it would be unworthy of the name (Hodgson 2007).
+This would be such an elongated version of methodological individualism that it would be unworthy of the name (Hodgson 2007).
+Because both social and individual elements are necessary explanatory factors, the 'methodological individualism' label is biased and misleading.